cc-001/nyt-covid-19-plotter/README.md

 ```

 Install whatever you're missing this way.
 This was done quickly in a couple hours on the weekend so it's not handling errors or telling you how to use it.

-**License/Attribution**

-Completely free and clear with no citations or links necessary, have at it.

 **FIPS Codes**